hanumantmk/EncodedValue/README.md

 ### python based description of a packed struct

-descriptions can include:
+Descriptions can include:
 * bitfields
 * unions
 * arrays
 * nested structs (largely for layout in unions)

-generates c++ class on top of pointer and reference types
+Generates c++ class on top of pointer and reference types
 * Base class type, which contains
   * ::Value - a type which implements accessors on top of a char[], so actually owns the associated memory.
   * ::Reference - implemented on a char \*.
 I.e. points to memory managed
     somewhere else.
+  * ::Pointer - implemented on a char \*.
+Provides pointer semantics for a generated class and dereferences to a ::Reference.
 * generated classes provide accessor methods:
   * for the class:
     * \_size - size of the underlying memory in bytes
     * zero() - zero the underlying memory
     * ptr() - the root pointer
   * for provided fields:
-    * for regulard fields, returns a Pointer< T > ::Reference
+    * for regular fields, returns a Reference< T >
     * for array fields, returns one of the Pointer's
-    * for bit fields, returns a BitFieldPointer< ... >
+    * for bit fields, returns a BitField::Pointer< ... >
     * for ev structs, returns a ev::Reference

 <h2><a name="meta_pointer">Meta Pointer</a></h2>